 I love the burst of flavor that the fresh lemon adds to this recipe, so it's worth adding that ingredient if you can.
 These can be served at room temperature or slightly warmed according to your preference.

-Preheat the oven to 400 degrees F and grease a standard muffin tin with nonstick spray.
+Preheat the oven to 375 degrees F and grease a standard 12-cup muffin tin with nonstick spray.

-Add the flour, oats, baking powder, and baking soda to a medium bowl.
+Add the flour, oats, baking powder, baking soda, and salt to a medium bowl.
 Stir together.

-Add the milk, honey, oil, egg, vanilla extract, strawberries, and lemon zest, if using.
+Add the milk, maple syrup, oil, eggs, vanilla extract, strawberries, and lemon zest, if using.
 Stir together gently to just combine.

 Evenly divide the batter between the muffin tin using about 1/4 cup per cup.

 Bake 16-18 minutes or until a cake tester inserted into the center comes out cleanly.

 Remove from oven, let cool for a minute or two I the pan, and transfer muffins to cool fully on a wire rack.
 (Use a paring knife around the edges if needed to help you remove them from the pan.)
 Serve slightly warm or at room temperature.